karanveersp/job-runner/design.md

 The system uses mTLS authentication to create a secure communication channel between CLI clients and the gRPC server.

-Ther server uses the identity information contained in the client certificate to determine the client's role based on their CN name; either `user` or `admin`.
+Ther server uses the CN name contained in the client certificate to determine the client's role; either `user` or `admin`.

 ### Role differences
 - Users can list, monitor and stop jobs that they submitted.